zeeshank1/system-design-digest/README.md

 - Collection of system design concepts, best practices, and interview prepration material.

 ## 1. Must Have :
-- Design a URL Shortener (like bit.ly)
+- Design a URL Shortener (like bit.ly).

-- Design a Scalable Chat System (like WhatsApp or Slack)
+- Design a Scalable Chat System (like WhatsApp or Slack).

-- Design a Distributed Cache (like Redis)
+- Design a Distributed Cache (like Redis).

-- Design a Load Balancer (like nginx)
+- Design a Load Balancer (like nginx).

-- Design an E-commerce Website
+- Design an E-commerce Website.

-- Design a Search Engine (like Google)
+- Design a Search Engine (like Google).

 - Design a Social Media Feed (like Facebook, Twitter)